apache/pulsar-translation/workflow_guidelines.md

 2. After signing in, click **Join** at the upper right corner on the crowdin page.
 > #### Note
 > The source language of Pulsar files is English.
-The target languages of our translation projects are Chinese, French and Japanese.
+The target languages of our translation projects are Chinese, French, and Japanese.
 > Select a language.
 Take the **Simplified Chinese Translation Project** as an example.